Research Protections Policies

 “Scientific Diving” is diving performed solely as a necessary part of a scientific, research, or educational activity by employees and students whose sole purpose for diving is to perform scientific research, scientific teaching and training, and/or scientific outreach tasks.
 See Title 29 CFR 1910 Subpart T, Appendix B, “Guidelines for Scientific Diving,” Occupational Safety and Health Standards, Occupational Safety and Health Administration (OHSA).

-“Scientific Diver in Training” (SDIT) is an employee or student who has been certified as at least an entry level diver through an internationally recognized certifying agency or scientific diving program (such as the University SDP), and has the knowledge, skills and experience necessary to continue training as a scientific diver under supervision, as approved by the DSO.
-To maintain SDIT standing, one must progress with good faith toward completing the University’s Scientific Diver training program within one year of entering the program.
+“Diver in Training” (DIT) is an employee or student who has been certified as at least an entry level diver through an internationally recognized certifying agency or scientific diving program (such as the University SDP), and has the knowledge, skills and experience necessary to continue training as a scientific diver under supervision, as approved by the DSO.
+It is expected that a DIT must progress with good faith toward completing the University’s Scientific Diver training program.

 “Scientific Diver” is a University employee or student who has obtained and maintains AAUS certification and remains in good standing with the DCB, which includes adhering to the requirements set forth in the University’s “Scientific Diving Standards” manual.
+A Scientific Diver who does not adhere to the requirements will return to DIT status until the requirements are completed.

 “Diving Safety Officer” is the individual who is responsible, through the DCB, for the administration of the SDP.
 The routine operational authority for the SDP – including the conduct of training and certification, approval of dive plans, maintenance of diving records, and ensuring compliance with this policy and all relevant regulations – rests with the DSO.